chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 }
 ```

 Now, when we run `yarn release`, we’ll step through all the steps we ran above (except using the auto-generated changelog) in an automated fashion.
-We’ll ensure that all commits to master are published by adding a command to our circle config:
+We’ll ensure that all commits to master are published by making a change to our GitHub Action:

 <h4> this needs to be vetted</h4>
 <h5>https://stackoverflow.com/questions/58139406/only-run-job-on-specific-branch-with-github-actions/62419599#62419599</h5>